 THE HAND

-Suits and coats are handmade, fully canvased in a tailor’s canvas made of cotton and horsehair that extends over the entire garment.
+Suits and coats are handmade, fully canvased in a tailor’s canvasthe tailor's cloth, placed between the lining and the outer made of cottonnatural cellulosic textile fiber constituting the seminal ha and horsehair that extends over the entire garment.
 The canvas – or traditional construction – offers a more precise fit, a greater comfort and an extended lifetime.
 It requires a great knowledge and a very qualified workforce.

 These garments are made of many handmade details: the milanese lapel buttonhole and the loop under the collar (an embroidery used to hold the stem of a flower), the collar and lining’s folded seams.
-As they are more subject to wear, the top of the sleeves buttonholes, the ends of the trousers pockets, the after dinner split and the breast pocket are reinforced with travetti, a kind of handmade embroidery that acts as a stopping point.
+As they are more subject to wear, the top of the sleeves buttonholes, the ends of the trousers pockets, the after dinner splitthe after dinner split designates the V-shaped notch located and the breast pocket are reinforced with travetti, a kind of handmade embroidery that acts as a stopping point.

 cutting table.
 Naples, Italy.
 2019.